 What is Vereda?

 Vereda means ‘trail’ in Portuguese (as well as Spanish).
 This is a general term for a hiking trail in Madeira, so every trek that is not a Levada will be called a Vereda.
 You will find all types of veredas in Maderia, coastal walks, mountain ridge walks, Laurisilva forest hikes and so on.
-All stunning and unique in its own way.
+All are stunning and unique in their own way.

 So the time came to ask the most important question